menu

 Request Customized Document

-• Draft the agreement and print it on a Stamp paper of due value as mentioned below
+• Printing the agreement on stamp paper of due value.

-• Get the agreement signed by the owner and tenant in the presence of two witnesses
+• Signing by the landlord and tenant in the presence of two witnesses.

 Rent agreement procedure and format